 The benefit of omega 3 fatty acids will only be reaped if you limit the amount of omega-6 fatty acids in your diet.
 This is paramount when it comes to reducing inflammation in the body.
 Be wary of supplements that claim to offer essential fatty acids.
 Most of these products contain omega-3 fatty acids as well as omega-6 fatty acids.
 Remember the key to reducing inflammation is to reduce omega-6 and increase omega-3, thus these supplements serve to worsen the omega-6:3 ratio.

 Another way to improve your omega 6:3 ratio is to consume meats that are pasture fed and eggs that are organic and free range.
-For instance, free range chickens roam freely and eat greens, insects, and worms which are the natural diet for chickens.
-The eggs of free range chicken have an omega 6:3 ratio of 1 to 1, while the conventionally raised chickens have an imbalanced ratio of 20 to 1(4).
+For instance, free-range chickens roam freely and eat greens, insects, and worms which are the natural diet for chickens.
+The eggs of free range chicken have an omega 6:3 ratio of one-to-one, while the conventionally raised chickens have an imbalanced ratio of 20-to-1(4).
 Switching to pasture fed beef is another way to reduce omega 6-fatty acids and increase omega-3 fatty acids in the diet.
-Pasture fed cattle have been primarily grazing on grass and contain a higher amount of omega-3 fatty acids.
-Research has shown that 4% of the fat in wild animals (pasture fed cattle) is eicosapentaenoic acid (EPA) and domestic animals(grain fed) raised on feed lots contain no detectable amounts of EPA(5).
+Pasture-fed cattle have been primarily grazing on grass and contain a higher amount of omega-3 fatty acids.
+Research has shown that 4% of the fat in wild animals (pasture-fed cattle) is eicosapentaenoic acid (EPA) and domestic animals(grain fed) raised on feed lots contain no detectable amounts of EPA(5).

 18?-6 (seeds, grains, soybeans, most nuts)